Phones 4u: Former corporate structure

-Products

-Phones 4u operated both in store and online and sold feature phones and smartphones from all major manufacturers on both contract agreements and pay as you go tariffs.
-Until September 2014, these were available on all major network providers in the United Kingdom, with the exception of Three, who ceased working with Phones 4u in April 2012.

-Aside from handsets, Phones 4u stocked mobile phone accessories and tablet computer devices.
-'JUMP' (Just Update My Phone) and 4u Wifi were introduced to accompany the "mobile lifestyle" and support the core products.

-Insurance was available on many of its products from the financial arm of the 4u Group, Policy Administration Services.
-In November 2012, Phones 4u changed their insurance policy from PremierPlan to Phones 4u Care, which offers customers an instant replacement in-store or similar alternative at the current handset value (not the purchase value); rather than waiting for their device to be repaired or replaced.

 Sales and service

 Before 2008, complaints surfaced about shoppers feeling pressured by hard sell tactics for phone insurance, negative service perceptions and high staff turnover.
 The retailer retrained staff and eliminated some of its more aggressive practices, including street-fighting, the practice of sales people standing in shop doorways to lure customers.

 In November 2008, Ofcom found Phones 4u guilty of misleading customers over network coverage, failing to swiftly provide refunds for faulty handsets and offering unfair terms on chequeback schemes.
 Phones 4u responded with a series of undertakings to prevent recurrences.
 The company said 80% of complaints were due to problems in its repair business, rather than sales, which the company was in the process of resolving.

 After six months of scrutiny, the Ofcom investigation resulted in minor changes to terms and conditions.
 Phones 4u subsequently changed its repair provider.

 Turnover for the mobile phone retailer grew 22% in 2010, rising from £746m to £911m.
 The group employed over 8,000 people worldwide and sold 26 phones every minute.
 In November 2011 it was reported that despite the company's turnover having increased, the rising cost of providing insurance with smartphones had contributed to a 25% loss of earnings.